instadw/instadwell-blog/_posts/2026-1-22-top-10-co-living-spaces-in-madhapur-and-mindspace-commute-hack-2026.md

 -   Outer Kondapur

-Rents are lower, but the KPHB–Madhapur stretch is notoriously congested, even with multiple flyovers.
+Rents are lower, but the KPHB-Madhapur stretch is notoriously congested, even with multiple flyovers.

 ----------